It's Rush Lembos serving humanity simply by showing up, even in a blue funk, as I have been in since Friday.

 Nobody wants to hear that.

-You have your own achievements, then you have confidence you don't need for other people to know it, feel it, or whatever, because it ought to be self-sustaining enough.
+You don't need for other people to know it, feel it, or whatever, because it ought to be self-sustaining enough.

-Besides, all that stuff will happen, all the ancillary is the feedback and the success or of the success, the feedback, the notoriety to fame that will accrue if you're in a business where those kinds of things happen.
+All of the ancillaries, the feedback and the success of the success, the feedback, the notoriety to fame, that will accrue if you're in a business where those kinds of things happen.

-Uh and there are a lot of businesses where fame does accrue to somebody where you wouldn't consider it to be a business of true fame, and it's all based in those people's case on their genuine achievement.
+And there are a lot of businesses where fame does accrue to somebody where you wouldn't consider it to be a business of true fame.

-So motivation's key.
+So motivation is key.

 But notice you for what?

-Notice you for just being who you are.
+Notice you for just being who you are?

-It's no achievement to put all your data up on some website, have other people read it.
+It's no achievement to put all your data up on some website, have other people read it, especially when they don't know you.

-You can lie about yourself and what a great person you are, all these achievements you've had, but who else knows it besides you and the others reading it and who knows whether they believe it.
+You can lie about yourself and what a great person you are, all these achievements you've had, but who else knows it besides you and the others reading it, and who knows whether they believe it.

-And all I would say to you about that is, you know, especially young people don't have the historical perspective, because with all people, our historical perspective begins the day we were born, and things that happened prior to our birth are not as important to us.
+And all I would say to you about that is, especially young people, don't have the historical perspective because with all people, our historical perspective begins the day we were born.

 We're not being taught about them very much.

-Uh and so that causes us to think more and more and more about ourselves.
+And so that causes us to think more and more and more about ourselves.

-But I'll tell you this: do not, any this goes for any and all of you, not just the young people in this massive audience.
+Do not, this goes for any and all of you, not just the young people in this massive audience.

-Do not let the the never-ending drumbeat of catastrophe, apocalypse, doom and gloom that is on virtually every media outlet and in way too many movies.
+Do not let the never-ending drumbeat of catastrophe, apocalypse, doom and gloom that is on virtually every media outlet and in way too many movies.

 Don't let that affect you.